-- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd's site in Hawera in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd site in Hawera in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT additional inspections and monitoring of juvenile fish are undertaken in 2021-2022 in order to assess whether the weir and intake structure of Silver Fern Farms Ltd is presenting a barrier to fish passage. - 3.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.